Don”t you just LOVE really fun door knockers?

 Today we view doorknockers as an expression of style and enriched curb appeal.

-Antique lion head door knocker.
+Antique lion head door knocker with an ornate look.

 Door knockers originated in Ancient Greece thousands of years ago.

-When doors replaced hangings for more privacy and protection, a means for someone to notify their presence was needed, and the door knocker was born.
+When exterior doors replaced hangings for more privacy and protection, a means for someone to notify their presence was needed, and the door knocker was born.

 There’s also quite a surprising dark side to this decorative item.